 Choosing the right CRI for LED Low Bays

 A good choice would be to look for a fixture that produces 70 CRI.
-If you need more accurate color representation, say for a retail store, show room or color specific manufacturing, 80-90 CRI will be a better option.
+If you need more accurate color representation, 80-90 CRI will be a better option.

-The beam angle is what determines how light will be distributed.
-A wide beam angle produces general, softer light and distributes the light better to different areas of a room.
-A narrow beam angle produces concentrated light which is good for accent lighting, it makes the light more intense and focused.
+Beam angle is what determines how light's distributed.
+A wide beam angle produces general, well distributed light.
+A narrow beam angle produces concentrated light.
+This is good for accent lighting, it makes the light more intense and focused.
 LED lights are available in a range of beam angles: from 15° (narrow) to 120° (wide).
-Choosing the right beam angles can greatly improve the lighting in a low bay application.
+Choosing the right beam angles can improve the lighting in a low bay application.

 MyLEDLightingGuide Pro Tip

-Choosing the right Beam Angle for LED Low Bay Fixtures
+Choosing the right Beam Angle for LED Low Bays

-Since low bays are typically mounted at low heights, having a wider beam will allow the light to be better distributed.
+Low bays are typically mounted at low heights.
+Choose a wider beam for better distributed.
 Look for 120 or 150 degree beam angles.
-Stay away from anything narrower like 30, 60 or 90 degrees, unless you spefically want a lot of light at a certain spot.
+Stay away from narrow beams (30, 60 or 90 degrees).
 Narrow beam patterns will make the light less uniform and more spotty.

 Transform Your Space with LED Low Bay Lights

 We will take time to find out your project’s objectives before recommending a solution.
 We have the expertise to offer a solution that meets your project’s priorities.